dixx/Die_Chroniken_eines_namenlosen_Spiels/README.md

 #### CREDITS
 A thousand thanks to:
 - the *Irrlicht 3D Engine* creators and maintainers, as well as to the great community!
+  - According to the prophecy, I hereby acknowledge that, by using Irrlicht, I’ve used the IJG code, the zlib and libpng.
 - the *irrKlang Sound Library* creators and maintainers
 - the *LUA* people
 - Dimitri van Heesch for *Doxygen*
 - Mastiff Odit for his *MastEventReceiver*, giving me a great start with EventReceivers
+- Phil Nash for the nice and easy unit test framework *Catch*
+- Eran Pe'er for his marvellous mocking framework *FakeIt*
 - the wonderful community around *stackoverflow.com* for many many many hints
 - the awesome people behind and around *GitHub*
 - and all the others silently involved.